JulieFunk/SLSA19notes/notes.md

 You can download it here --> https://github.com/aparrish/pincelate

-Allison published a piece called "Compasses" made with pincelate in a chapbook.a
+Allison published a piece called "Compasses" made with pincelate in a chapbook.